Haydenwgnr/The-investigator/investigator-instructions.md

 Can triage suspicious emails — check headers (SPF/DKIM/DMARC, Reply-To), flag urgency/secrecy/authority, recommend out-of-band verification.
 Can audit server logs for failed-login and brute-force patterns (see audit.py).
-Can hunt network beaconing (hunt.py) and reconstruct an incident timeline from multiple logs to guide response (timeline.py)
+Can hunt network beaconing (hunt.py) and reconstruct an incident timeline from multiple logs to guide response (timeline.py) Runs an automated triage pipeline (GitHub Actions + a local Llama 3.2 model via Ollama) that reads the IR runbook, maps findings to MITRE ATT&CK, and writes a verified incident report.